js1019/NormalModes/README.md

 A Lanczos approach with polynomial filtering is utiilzed for solving the resulting generalized eigenvalue problem.

-Currently, this code has been tested using GNU, Intel and Cray compilers.
+Currently, this code has been tested using GNU, Intel and Cray compilers and scaled up to 40k processes.

 _Self-gravitation and rotation will be included in the future release._